ShermanZero/ShermanModBot/README.md

 # ShermanModBot

-The Discord bot created by ShermanZero.
+The Discord bot created and run by G0rd0nRamsay and ShermanZero.
 Want to request a new feature?
 Interested in development udpates?
-Join the server here:
+Join our server here:

 https://discord.gg/sJ5rz2h